 At $279, the Apple Watch SE is the best Apple Watch for most people.
 With the same processor as the Apple Watch 5, it offers a considerable performance boost over the Apple Watch 3, along with the increased display size and form factor introduced with the Apple Watch 4.

-While $279 is still expensive when compared to most fitness trackers, it’s a solid entry-level for a full-blown smartwatch like the Apple Watch and a much better buy than the Apple Watch 3 from both a hardware and software support standpoint.
+While $279 is expensive compared to most fitness trackers, it’s a solid entry-level for a full-blown smartwatch like the Apple Watch and a much better buy than the Apple Watch 3 from both a hardware and software support standpoint.

-The Apple Watch 7 is the current pinnacle of Apple Watch hardware, and while it didn’t get the massive rumored redesign, it does get one very meaningful upgrade from last year’s Apple Watch 6 that may be enough to win you over.
+The Apple Watch 7 is the current pinnacle of Apple Watch hardware, and while it didn’t get the massive rumored redesign, it does get one very meaningful upgrade from Apple Watch 6 that may be enough to win you over.
 That is the new larger display.

-While the form factor remains nearly identical this year, increasing by a mere 0.04 inches in length and width, the bezels were almost entirely eliminated, allowing for a 0.22 and 0.26-inch increase in display size on the two models.
+While the form factor remains nearly identical, increasing by a mere 0.04 inches in length and width, the bezels were almost entirely eliminated, allowing for a 0.22 and 0.26-inch increase in display size on the two models.
 That may sound minor, but it’s an aesthetic and usability improvement that should impact just about everything you do with Apple Watch.
 It even enabled some features that remain exclusive to Apple Watch 7 like the full QWERTY keyboard.

 The one other upgrade worth noting is the increased charging speeds with the new USB-C magnetic charger.
 It reduces the full charging time to about an hour, roughly 33% faster than Apple Watch 6 according to Apple.
 For a device that needs to be charged daily for most users that is a very helpful update.